ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 Panel 5; Climate-Driven Insecurity and Humanitarian Pressures: Managing Displacement, Resource Stress, and Disaster Response

 Climate change is intensifying conflict risks, driving displacement, and placing pressure on already fragile systems.
-Panel five explores the intersection of climate shocks, resource scarcity, and humanitarian needs, with a focus on early warning, resilience planning, and cross border coordination.
-Panellists examine how governments, humanitarian actors, and local communities can work together to mitigate risks and respond more effectively to disasters.
-The discussion also considers the role of aerial assessment tools, remote sensing, and data driven planning in improving preparedness.
+This session explores the intersection of climate shocks, resource scarcity, and humanitarian needs, with a focus on early warning, resilience planning, and cross‑border coordination.
+Panellists will examine how modern technologies — including autonomous systems, advanced ISR, and real‑time situational awareness tools — can support governments and humanitarian actors in assessing damage, monitoring population movements, and responding safely and effectively to crises.
+The discussion also considers how civil–military cooperation, data‑driven planning, and innovative partnerships can strengthen preparedness and reduce human exposure to risk.

 Audience Discussion; Question & Answer Session